simoncblyth/opticks/notes/issues/tboolean-with-proxylv-bringing-in-basis-solids.rst

 CMaker::MakeSolid asserts for PROXYLV 16,22,26,27,37,38
 ---------------------------------------------------------------------------------------------

 * :doc:`tboolean-proxylv-CMaker-MakeSolid-asserts`

+* after implementing back translation from ncylinder to G4Polycone for non z-symmetric cylinders the asserts of 22,26,27,37,38 are fixed leaving just the "temple" 16 (sFasteners)

 try to viz and propagate together fails : the old linux interop chestnut OR not : its just hits buffer : FIXED with OEvent::downloadHitsInterop